MichaelSiehl/Fortran_2018_Teams--The_team_number_intrinsics_optional_team_argument/README.md

 Fortran 2018 teams: Test case showing practical use of the `team_number` intrinsic function's optional team argument

 # Overview and Test Case
 The Fortran 2018 intrinsic function `team_number` does provide an optional team argument.
-The simple example program below is intended as an example of it's usefulness in practice.<br />
+The simple example program below is intended as an example of it's usefulness in practice.
+The code shows how to create multiple sets of coarray teams within a single `form team` statement.
+The second `form team` statement forms 3 new sets of coarray teams each consisting of 2 teams (that's 6 new teams in total).<br />

 If we execute the same `form team` statement on all images within a `change team` construct (that already comprises a set of teams), that single `form team` statement does not only form a single set of new teams but instead can form multiple sets of new teams at once:<br />
 For each team in MainTeam a new set of teams is created in SubTeam; Since MainTeam comprises 3 teams, and the `form team` statement in SubTeam does form 2 new teams, that single `form team` statement does actually form 6 new teams.<br />